-This course may be used to satisfy 1⁄2 unit of credit of the required three credits in Science (see Technology Credit Substitutions for Art/Music, Science and Foreign Language section).
+Wire wrapping with beads Woven wire Pierced metal Silver soldering Sheet metal forming Lost wax casting Some projects may also incorporate acrylic, cloth fibers, exotic woods, natural and "found" objects, and more.
+Interested students may ask about independent study after completing this class.
+This course may be used to satisfy 1 unit of credit of the required one credit in Art/Music (see Technology Credit Substitutions for Art/Music, Science and Foreign Language section).